Information for industry

 The practice of using water before it has been allocated or purchased has the potential to negatively affect other irrigators and water users, including the environment, put at risk South Australia’s compliance with the Basin Plan sustainable diversion limits that came into effect from 1 July 2019 and compromise the delivery of environmental water by the Commonwealth Environmental Water Holder.

-South Australian irrigators understand how precious water is and use water very efficiently, while always looking for ways to use less water.
+South Australian irrigators understand how precious water is and use water very efficiently, while always looking for ways to use water more efficiently.